Jacoceb/portfolio/README.md

   <img src="assets/img/Humity.png" width="500">
 </p>

 This satellite image analysis project was developed in collaboration with a professor from Chile to address the need to access satellite imagery data across different years.
 Utilizing images from the Sentinel-2 satellite and leveraging the SentinelHub API, the project focused on extracting and transforming images for detailed terrain type analysis on a global scale.
 This work formed the basis of my undergraduate thesis, which was honored as the best graduation project of 2023 in my field.
-Additionally, it was showcased at research meetings in Bogotá, Colombia, and Chile during the same year.
+Additionally, it was showcased at research meetings in Bogotá, Colombia, and Chile during 2022.

 [Notebook](https://github.com/Jacoceb/asi-thesis/blob/main/An%C3%A1lisis_de_imagenes_satelitales.ipynb)